tokenocean/cozmos/README.md

-# LNFT
+# Token Ocean

-LNFT is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
+Token Ocean is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
 Blockstream is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi](https://raretoshi.com).

 ## Features